 H) This function allows the Reviewer to share this alert with the parent or guardian if they've enabled Parent Portal and the alert hasn't already been sent with them.
 For more information on Parent Portal, check out our FAQs here.

-This page allows you to update first and last name, and emergency contact number.
-Be sure to click Save after making any changes.
+Update your first and last name and emergency contact number here.
+Click Save after making any changes.